joshua-mcintosh/joshua-mcintosh.github.com/_posts/2015-08-26-shutdown-r-now.md

 environment for that sort of information.

-In my free time, I'm trying to keep my house tidy and be a loving Husband to my wife Nicole.
+In my free time, I'm trying to keep my house tidy and be a loving Husband to my wonderful wife Nicole.
 My current opportunity at work is a great one (I'm currently a contractor hoping for a full-time position), but I spend a lot of time in commute due to how far away work is.
 Still, we are able to make the best of our evenings and weekends.

 While I can't guarantee much about what I might talk about (or how often I'll write up a post), I'll try to keep any readers up to date on interesting information.
+I think that in the short-term, I'll do some write ups on my dotfiles--not because they're especially, erm, special, but because it's good to be able to explain things like that.
+Additionally, I could introduce someone to commands or configuration they like, can't discount that.

 ---
-Thanks for reading,
+Thanks for reading, and perhaps I'll come up with more to read.

 Josh